edgexfoundry/edgex-docs/docs_src/design/adr/0023-North-South-Messaging.md

 }
 ```

+!!!
+Note
+    As with REST requests, if the ds-returnvent was `no`, then a message with envelope would be returned but with no payload as there would be no events to return.

 #### Command Message Payload

 The **request** message `payload` to the command service and those relayed to the device service would mimic their HTTP/REST request body alternatives.
 The `payload` provides details needed in executing the command at the south side.